PlatyPrograms/Conquest/README.md

 # Conquest
 The board game Grand Conquest, implemented.

-For more info, see https://github.com/pickten/Conquest (our abandoned attempt to do this in C :/)
+For more info, see [our old C attempt](https://github.com/pickten/Conquest-old-).